This post is part of the “Donning a Cape” mini-series, a series of posts about families who are making a difference for orphans around the world.

 Professionally, I work for a publishing company that tells the true, inspirational life stories of real people with real problems who’ve fought for change and discovered transformation in the truth.

-Personally, I thrive on telling the tales of my failures, my superheroes, my military life and my God (and how jock strapping during deployment has become one of the privileges of my single-mama-on-the-homefront life).
+Personally, I thrive on telling the tales of my failures, my superheroes, my life and my God.

 There’s something so remarkable about sharing life experiences in real, raw and vulnerable ways.
 It connects us.
 It empowers us.
 It inspires us.
 It encourages us.
 And as I’ve learned to do it better in both a professional and a personal setting, I’ve seen firsthand the POWER of the story.